 Click here to see some of the past speaking engagements.

 This expertise led to Armstrong receiving a teaching appointment in 2009 at the University of Toronto Faculty of Applied Science and Engineering.
 He was appointed as an Adjunct Lecturer, then Adjunct Professor in the department of Mechanical and Industrial Engineering, and in 2014 Professor of Innovation, in the Faculty of Applied Science and Engineering.
 In 2015 he was appointed as professor in the Toronto Institute for Advanced Manufacturing (TIAM).
-In 2017 he received an appointment to teach the first ever course on Aerospace Manufacturing and Engineering Management at the University of Toronto Institute for Aerospace Studies (UTIAS).
+In 2017 he received an appointment to teach the first ever course on Aerospace Manufacturing Operations and Engineering Management at the University of Toronto Institute for Aerospace Studies (UTIAS).

 In 2012 he received an appointment as Visiting Professor at the University of Westminster, London, Department of Business Psychology.
 He is an academic advisor in the department of Business Psychology at the National Research University Higher School of Economics, Moscow, Russia.

 He is pioneering the development of new graduate level courses for Engineers and Applied Scientists delivering to over 2,000 graduate M.Eng students.
 These are in the fields of the Management of Innovation, Applying Innovation, Operations and Production Management, Organizational Design, Engineering and Product Development Management, Aerospace Engineering and Operations Management, Business Process Management, Management Consulting, and the History and Philosophy of Engineering.

 Relevant Strategic Management Assignments: